 Academic advising is recommended for all students.
 Through advising, students will learn which courses must be completed to achieve their educational goals.
 Advisors will use program requirements and information published in the current college catalog.
-Problems concerning course load or proper choice of courses should be discussed with Student Services.
+Problems concerning course load or proper choice of courses should be discussed with Student Affairs.

 When admitted, students will select an academic advising area.
 The area selected should be part of a degree or program objective.
 Advisors must review and approve programs before processing registration.

 Credit for Prior Learning - Students can earn credit for prior learning through: